 While buying second-hand is a viable option for some companies, when it comes to forklifts, it’s probably more trouble than it’s worth.
-If you are considering buying a second-hand forklift, then read through these considerations.
+If you are considering buying a used forklift, then read through these considerations.

 Repairs and maintenance